|

 • Technically, overbought conditions cap near-term upside as XAU/USD enters consolidation mode.

-Meanwhile, a firmer US Dollar (USD) is also capping upside attempts in Gold, as stronger-than-expected US data reinforces near-term support for the Greenback.
+Meanwhile, stronger-than-expected US data are also weighing on Gold while supporting the US Dollar (USD).
 Weekly Initial Jobless Claims fell to 198K, undershooting expectations of 215K.
 Regional manufacturing data also improved, with the Empire State index rising into positive territory at 7.7 from -3.7, while the Philadelphia Fed survey climbed to 12.6 from -8.8.

 The modest retreat in Gold also reflects slightly reduced safe-haven flows, following reports that anti-government protests across Tehran have eased somewhat and US President Donald Trump has signaled he will hold off on any immediate military action for now.